joshcastle/blog/2019/10/battleOfFallujahTough.md

 ## The Event

 ### Admin
-We had 31 folks sign up, about half chasing their bolts and had completed their heavy a few hours before.
+We had 31 folks show up, about half chasing their bolts and had completed their Heavy a few hours before.

 ### Welcoming Party